 This three-part list is hardly exhaustive.
 After all, the whole subject of gullibility resistance is surely worth a book unto itself.
 But I think that if you've ever struggled with gullibility, these many suggestions should enable you to cultivate a healthy skepticism--which in turn should "arm" you against those who view you only as an object for personal gain.

-Note: To review all 21 of the techniques I've discussed for building gullibility resistance, here are links to Parts Four and Five.
+Note1: To review all 21 of the techniques I've discussed for building gullibility resistance, here are links to Parts Four and Five.
 To start at the beginning, here are the links to Parts One, Two, and Three.